This site is how I did an S-10 frame swap for my 1950 Chevy 3100 truck. The pages will cover all parts of the project.

 Frame Options for 1947-54 Chevy 3100 Truck

-I could either upgrade my original frame or frame swap to an S10 frame.
+I could either upgrade my original frame or do an S-10 frame swap.
 If I kept the original frame, I would need to replace the following: Front Suspension, Rear Suspension with new shocks and springs, add power steering, add power brakes and change the rear end.
 Once I starting adding up all the parts up, the cheaper route was going to be doing the S10 frame swap.
 I decided to do the S10 swap because it is the cheapest method I found to get modern day suspension and brakes.
 The S10 chassis also has the benefit of repair parts availability at any auto parts store.

 I hope this guide helps you and saves another old truck.
 Please ask any questions you may have, I’ll try to answer as soon as possible.

 Click a page link below to get started:

 - Separating the Advance Design Body from Chassis